-Typical sanitary mixing tanks include mechanical polish and electropolishing with cGMP documentation packages.
+Typical sanitary mixing vessels include mechanical polish and electropolishing with cGMP documentation packages.

 White Mountain Process specializes in custom fabricated sanitary mixing impellers in many configurations.
 Mixer and tank polishing, passivation, and electropolishing are services offered, as well as agitator impeller repairs and retrofits.

-TYPES OF POLY TANKS AND METAL VESSELS FOR AGITATION
+TYPES OF POLY VESSELS AND METAL VESSELS FOR AGITATION

 There are many choices when it comes to selecting a mixing tank or vessel material.
 This article will review the parameters typically used in selecting an appropriate tank and a summary of some producer’s recommendations for various materials of construction.